This demo was

 At this point the server should be working.
 Try any browser to connect to the server's external address.
 The certificate is self-signed; signing it with Let's Encrypt is recommended but is outside the scope of these instructions.

-This stunnel
+This stunnel configuration

 passes SNI along from the client to the server,